Fmhapppy/LLM-Data-Analysis-Agent/README.md

 Assignment score
 Final score

-The dataset demonstrates the complete analytical workflow from data preprocessing to machine learning and AI-assisted interpretation.
+This dataset demonstrates the complete workflow from preprocessing to machine learning and AI-assisted interpretation.

-Engineering Design Principles
+Engineering Principles
-Separation of Computation and Reasoning
+1. Separation of Computation and Reasoning

-The system separates numerical computation from natural-language reasoning.

-Traditional data science components are responsible for:

-Data cleaning
-Statistical computation
-Correlation analysis
-Machine learning
-Model evaluation
-Visualization
+Numerical computation is handled by traditional data science libraries.

-The LLM and analysis agent are responsible for:
+LLMs are primarily used for:

 Result interpretation
 Insight generation
 Pattern summarization
 Analytical recommendations

-This design reduces the need for LLMs to perform numerical calculations directly.
+This separates deterministic numerical analysis from probabilistic language reasoning.

-Modular Architecture
+2. Modular Architecture

-Each major analytical function is implemented as an independent module.
+Each major component is implemented as an independent module:

 Data Processor
       ↓